-Perform complex (lab and/or field) experiments for a major portion of the research project.
+Perform complex experiments for a major portion of the research project.
 Maintain detailed records of experiments and outcomes.
+Areas of candidates expertise must include:

 Interpret and analyze results, often where few guidelines exist.
 Based on prior results, contribute to development of new research protocols and procedures or adaptation of existing protocols.